imqueue/imqueue.com/tutorial/user-service.md

 By using doc-blocks we can describe any complex data structures in TypeScript notations, but it is not always useful as we might need to duplicate a lot of code.
-So a good way here is to define re-usable complex types.
+So, a good way here is to define re-usable complex types.

 Due to some limitations the ONLY correct way to describe complex types which could be exported remotely is to define them using classes.
-So the first rule here is to use classes for describing complex objects.
 Here we go:

 ~~~bash